Sidney Kimmel Entertainment/OddLot Entertainment/CBS Films Lionsgate

 Jeff Bridges is terrific as usual.
 When has Jeff Bridges not been terrific?
 He’s been so good for so long that I think there’s a tendency to take him for granted.
 The scenes between him and Gil Birmingham is a sort of mirror of the relationship between Tanner and Toby.
 These Texas Rangers have worked together for so long that in a very real way they’re brothers themselves.

 Should you see HELL OR HIGH WATER?
 Absolutely.
 It’s a Western.
 It’s a Crime Thriller.
 It’s a Heist Movie.
 And joining all these genres together is meticulous characterization and solid social commentary that makes it point without beating you over the head.
-Beautifully photographed and wonderfully acted, HELL OR HIGH WATER is one of the best movies of the year.
+Beautifully photographed and wonderfully acted, HELL OR HIGH WATER is one of the best movies of the decade.